 - Sheng- An ancient Chinese wind instrument constructed with several bamboo pipes bound together with a wooden frame and ropes.

 - Pipa- Also popularly known as the Chinese lute, Pipa is known for its wide dynamic range

 - Guzheng- A musical instrument that became popular during the Warring Period.
-The early versions consisted of bamboo framework with silk strings
+The early versions consisted of bamboo framework with silk strings in pentatonic scales.

 - Jew’s Harp- A lamellophone instrument belonging the category of plucked idiophones